SoftwareHeritage/swh-docs/sysadm/network-architecture/reference-network-configuration.rst

 For historical reasons, some admin nodes are deployed in this range (monitoring, ci, ...) and will be progressively moved into the admin network.

-The internal domain associted to ththis vlan is ``.internal.staging.swh.network``
+The internal domain associted to this vlan is ``.internal.staging.swh.network``

 VLAN443 - Staging network
 ~~~~~~~~~~~~~~~~~~~~~~~~~